christianrouhana/hallsofivelan/README.md

-# hallsofivelan
+# Halls of Ivelan
 Halls of Ivelan - Roguelike - Early Build

-  Classic style 80s inspired roguelike by Christian Rouhana.
-Early build rolled out for people to test if it can be played to the end.
-More info in README.txt in /dist/
+Early build of Halls of Ivelan pushed out for bug testing.
+My main concerns are making sure the game could be played all the way to the end.

-  Please message me for any suggestions or critiques!
-I have a lot of changes on the way.
+# Upcoming Features

+    UI Improvements
+    Expanding to 20 total floors
+    Different Environments
+    Overhaul of procedural dungeon generation
+    Overhaul of game balance - It is too easy right now!
+    More items and enemies!